 The first thing you’ll want to do before picking up your snake is washing your hands.

 Ball pythons have very keen senses of smell.

-They can pick up a prey’s scent from the faintest of sources, like the chemical compounds in cologne and perfume.
+They can pick up a prey’s scent from the faintest sources, like cologne and perfume’s chemical compounds.

 So even if there are only trace amounts of a feeder’s scent on your hands, your ball python may detect it.